Page Links on Left Have Scroll Down Bar

 To apply, go to va.gov/healthbenefits/apply/.
 The form is relatively easy and you probably won’t need any help.
 You will need a PDF of your DD214 (you can fax, but it could end in a black hole and will definitely delay the process).

-Requirements: Served in a war zone or be retired from the military.
+Requirements: Served in a war zone, be retired from the military or have a VA Disability award.
 No other requirements.
 However, just because you served in one of the branches doesn’t mean that you qualify.
 You don’t need to be disabled to qualify for this benefit, but if you have a VA Disability rating, you automatically qualify.
 Don’t wait until you are in desperate need.
 Even though this is a yes/no decision, it usually takes several months.
 Once approved, you will get an appointment for a physical (normally a week or two after approval) and the meds you are on will be converted to the VA pharmacy.

 Once accepted, you can just walk in to see your Primary Doctor (emergency) or send them an e-mail for an appointment, usually the next day (Primary Doctors are required to respond within 72 hours to e-mails).
 Your Primary will automatically see you yearly for a physical.
 Specialists, in my experience, are 7 to 10 days, unless an emergency.
 Cost?
-If you are not retired military or disabled by at least 30%, you will have a co-pay of $15 for your Primary (physical is usually about 45 minutes), $50 for specialists and $8 for a month’s supply of any medication (or the time required for your prescription).
-Surgery, x-rays, blood draws and virtually anything else, including hospital stays are FREE.
+If you are not retired military or disabled by at least 30%, you will have a co-pay of $15 for your Primary (physical is usually about 45 minutes), $50 for specialists and $8 for a month’s supply of any medication.
+Surgery, hospital admissions, x-rays, labs and virtually anything else, are FREE.

 Powered By People Just Like YOU